 A concrete retaining wall has been built below the cascade to create a deep, inviting swimming area.
 A creepy tunnel diverts water out one side of the pool then down to the power plant below.

 Believe it or not we managed to spend a year and a half in Mexico without ever catching a Day of the Dead (Dia de los Muertos) celebration.
 And we still haven’t seen a proper Day of the Dead blow out.
 However, we did catch All Souls’ Day in El Salvador.
 This holiday falls on November 2, the day after Day of the Dead, and also celebrates the memory of lost loved ones with a distinctly party-like atmosphere.

-In Juayúa the normally quiet small, wooded cemetery had been freshly painted and decorated with flowers and confetti in every color under the sun.
+In Juayúa, the normally quiet small, wooded cemetery had been freshly painted and decorated with flowers and confetti.
 Families had set up chairs, brought containers of food and established a festive air at the graveside of their dearly departed.
 Candy cane vendors wandered between gravestones.
 A mariachi band provided the tunes.

 The dead were being remembered in an appropriately festive spirit.
 Then it started to pour.

 Check out some All Souls’ Day cemetery celebrations in Juayúa, El Salvador in our video, below.